Terms and Conditions

 The following terms and conditions apply to all contractual relationships with AUSSENBORDER Filmproduktion GmbH (“AUSSENBORDER”), represented by Martin Kahl.
 Deviating terms and conditions of the customer do not apply.
 With the acceptance of deliveries or partial deliveries, the customer of AUSSENBORDER Filmproduktion GmbH (“customer”) acknowledges the validity of these terms and conditions.
 These terms and conditions shall also apply to all future contractual relationships with the customer, unless otherwise expressly agreed.
 Agreements deviating from these terms and conditions must be made in writing.
 The services offered by AUSSENBORDER are directed exclusively at entrepreneurs within the meaning of § 14 BGB, legal entities under public law or special funds under public law.

 a.
 Offers from AUSSENBORDER are subject to confirmation and non-binding.
-The contract shall only come into effect upon confirmation of the customer’s order by AUSSENBORDER or upon delivery of the ordered services by AUSSENBORDER without prior confirmation.
+The contract is concluded only upon confirmation of the customer’s order and by AUSSENBORDER or upon delivery of the ordered services by AUSSENBORDER without prior confirmation.

 b.
 Should AUSSENBORDER be prevented from rendering a service due to circumstances for which it is not responsible or is not responsible, in particular due to incorrect or untimely delivery by suppliers or third parties, untimely return of rental equipment by the previous tenant, unacceptable weather conditions or weather-related breakdowns, AUSSENBORDER shall be entitled to withdraw from the contract.